-If you receive a gift from an individual residing abroad, it is exempt from customs duties and taxes if the value of the item is less than NOK 1,000.
+If you receive a gift from an individual residing abroad, it is exempt from customs duties and taxes if the value of the item is NOK 1,000 or less.

 A gift shipment is an item that is sent without any form of compensation from individuals living abroad to individuals in Norway.
-This assumes that the value of the item without shipping is less than NOK 1,000.
+This assumes that the value of the item without shipping is NOK 1,000 or less.
 You can receive gifts free of duties and taxes long as they are used by you or your family.

 The value of the shipment

 It is the individual shipment's value that determines whether you have to pay customs duties and taxes.
-Exemption from duties and taxes does not apply if a shipment contains several containers for the same recipient, regardless of whether the individual containers have a value of less than NOK 1,000.
+Exemption from duties and taxes does not apply if a shipment contains several containers for the same recipient, regardless of whether the individual containers have a value of NOK 1,000 or less.

 Some items require special permits.
-Examples of items that can not be imported as gifts are alcoholic beverages and tobacco products.
+Examples of items that can not be imported as gifts are weapons, food and plants.

 There are strict restrictions on food sent as a gift from outside the EU.